aleksi-kangas/qct-convert/README.md

 ### CLI

 - `<path/to/map.qct>`: Path to the input `.qct` file (required)
-- `--no-overwrite`: To prevent overwriting existing files (default is false)
+- `--force`: To attempt decoding anyways if the metadata is invalid or shows incompatible file

 #### Export Formats